kostasKar/logoMor/README.md

 ## Usage - Features

 - The web interface provides tools for editing, running and debugging Logo code
-- The output 3D drawing is visualized on a canvas and can be manipulated with the mouse
+- The output 3D drawing is visualized on a canvas and can be manipulated with the mouse to rotate, pan or zoom.
+Active perspective and lighting
 - The whole Logo program is interpreted and produces a drawing for each display frame.
 Default frame rate is 60 fps, but this is affected by the program size.
 Fps indication on screen to help determining execution load.
 - Pause mode is available, that executes the code only once and produces a still image
 - For each global variable of the program, a 'variable manipulator' is automatically generated.
 The user can enable it and use a slider to manipulate the variables initial value while seeing its effect on the drawing in real time